 Financial Performance of Indian Automobile Companies

-Companies across the globe aspire for higher profit margins which need to be sustainable in future, but only few are able to realize that.
-Let us have a look at the long term financial performance of automobile companies which are listed on Indian share market (BSE/NSE).
+Companies across the globe aspire for higher profit margins which need to be sustainable in the future, but only a few are able to realize that.
+Let us have a look at the long-term financial performance of automobile companies that are listed on the Indian share market (BSE/NSE).

 JLR – Jaguar & Land Rover (a fully owned international subsidiary of Tata Motors)

 Eicher (Royal Enfield) 2009 – Formed Joint Venture with AB Volvo of Sweden; transferred commercial vehicle business to the JV

 Eicher (Royal Enfield) 2015 – Figures for FY16 and FY17 are as per Indian Accounting Standard, from Dec’06 – Dec’14 are as per IGAAP